-Rules or sections of POR that are amended for Scotland in the Scotlish Variations from POR are indicated by [SV]
+Rules or sections of $\underline{PQR}$ that are amended for Scotland in the $\underline{Scottish\ Variations\ from\ POR}$ are indicated by $\underline{[SV]}$

 There are no Counties in Northern Ireland.
 [NI] indicates that this specific point or rule does not apply or is amended in NI.
-Where necessary, Northern Ireland volunteers and staff should refer for clarification to their Regional Lead Volunteer/Member of the Scouts NI Country team, but the principles of all PQR rules apply fully in NI.
+Where necessary, Northern Ireland volunteers and staff should refer for clarification to their Regional Lead Volunteer/Member of the Scouts NI Country team, but the principles of all POR rules apply fully in NI.

-Changes from the March 2024 (June 2024 Update) of PQR are indicated in red.

-- 10.18.1.7 Ribbons of decorations conferred by National Scout Associations in other nations are worn below the emblems of United Kingdom Scout Association decorations. - 10.18.1.8 The life-saving medals of the Order of St. John and the Royal Humane Society, together with their ribbons, may be worn with uniform. - 10.18.1.9 When not wearing uniform, the insignia of a Scout award is represented by a brooch with the same design as the cloth emblem and may be worn by award holders.

-10.19 Badges and emblems - how to wear

-- 10.19.1.1 A Squirrel, on entering the Beaver Colony may continue to wear the Chief Scout's Acorn Award.
+- 10.18.1.3 The Bronze Wolf (awarded by the World Scout Committee) may be worn on Scout uniform.
+The medal is worn around the neck and the cloth badge worn above this line of emblems. - 10.18.1.4 The Cornwell Scout Badge and its emblem are worn above this line of emblems. - 10.18.1.5 Only the highest award received for good service and its emblem and the highest award for long service may be worn. - 10.18.1.6 King's and Queen's medals (i.e. National Honour), war medals, decorations and orders, and decorations conferred by foreign governments may be worn on Scout uniform on appropriate occasions.
+They are worn on uniform above the Membership Award on the left breast. - 10.18.1.7 Ribbons of decorations conferred by National Scout Associations in other nations are worn below the emblems of United Kingdom Scout Association decorations. - 10.18.1.8 The life-saving medals of the Order of St. John and the Royal Humane Society, together with their ribbons, may be worn with uniform. - 10.18.1.9 When not wearing uniform, the insignia of a Scout award is represented by a brooch with the same design as the cloth emblem and may be worn by award holders. - 10.19 Badges and emblems how to wear - 10.19.1.1 A Squirrel, on entering the Beaver Colony may continue to wear the Chief Scout's Acorn Award.
 This award must be removed when the Beaver gains the Chief Scout's Bronze Award.
 It is to be worn on the right breast (as illustrated in Positions of Badges on Uniform). - 10.19.1.2 A Beaver, on entering the Cub Pack, may continue to wear the Chief Scout's Bronze Award.
 The award must be removed when the Cub gains their Chief Scout's Silver Award.
 It is to be worn on the right breast (as illustrated in Positions of Badges on Uniform). - 10.19.1.3 A Cub, on entering the Scout Troop, may continue to wear their Chief Scout's Silver Award.
-The award must be removed when the Scout gains their Chief Scout's Gold Award. - 10.19.1.4 A Scout on entering an Explorer Unit may continue to wear the Chief Scout's Gold Award.
-The award must be removed when the Explorer gains the Chief Scout's Platinum Award. - 10.19.1.5 An Explorer on entering the Scout Network may continue to wear the Chief Scout's Platinum or Diamond Award or Queen's Scout Award or King's Scout Award badges.
-The Award must be removed when the next Award is gained. - 10.19.1.6 Cubs, Scouts and Explorers may also wear the current Joining In, Participation and Moving On Awards. - 10.19.1.7 The Explorer Belt and the badges for the King's Scout Award, Queen's Scout Award, Queen's Guide Award Badge and Scouts of the World Award may be worn on uniform by adults so entitled.
+The award must be removed when the Scout gains their Chief Scout's Gold Award.